-Initialization at Power-on
+• Initialization at Power-on

-\1) After power-on from 0 volt, the start of oscillation and the process of internal initialization require a time span on 1to 2seconds, so that access should be done after the lapse of this time span or more.

-\2) The PON bit setting of 0 in the Control Register 1 indicates power-on from backup battery and not from 0v.
-For further details, see POWER-ON RESET, OSCILLATION HALT SENSING, AND SUPPLY VOLTAGE MONITORING on P.39.

-\3) This step is not necessary when the VDD supply voltage monitoring circuit (VDET) is not used.
+- \1) After power-on from 0 volt, the process of internal initialization require a time span on 1sec, so that access should be done after $\overline{\text{VDCC}}$ turning to OFF(H). - \2) The PON bit setting of 0 in the Control Register 1 indicates power-on from backup battery and not from 0v.
+For further details, see "P.44 vPower-on Reset, Oscillation Halt Sensing, and Supply Voltage Monitoring •PON, XST, and VDET ". - \3) This step is not necessary when the VDD supply voltage monitoring circuit (VDET) is not used.
 When using this circuit, note as follows.

 After writing to the second counter, reset a VDET flag (writing 0) once for defining a value of VDET flag.